There are so many directions in which you can take your marketing strategy these days, it can make you dizzy.

-But I’m going to explain exactly why I think content marketing is better than PPC and why you should focus the majority of your efforts on your content strategy.
+But what if you only have a limited to spend like most startups?
+I’m going to show you how I know that content marketing is better than PPC at delivering ROI and why you should focus your limited budget on your content marketing strategy.

 - When implemented properly, content marketing offers a higher ROI than PPC in the long-term.

-- Paid search and other types of advertising have their place but it’s essential to have a solid content strategy to back them up.
+- Paid search and other types of advertising have their place but it’s essential to have a solid content marketing strategy to balance them out.

 What Is PPC Marketing?